turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 * Colors that are not printer-friendly
      * Or make sure to have a printer-friendly version
 * Your own coded resume

-### Turing Portfolio
-As you fill out your [Turing portfolio](https://alumni.turing.io), think about how you want to present yourself.

-Here are the must haves:
-* Professional photo
-* Description -- *how can you tell your story here?*
-* 2-3 projects
-   * Show a variety: paired, team, individual

-Check out some examples of how others have created their [portfolios](https://alumni.turing.io).

-For the last quarter, 4 alumni identified that their employers found them through the Turing alumni page.

 ### Closing
 * What are you taking away from today's session?